 Manufacturers’ representatives would verify that the localized contents of the video game fit the needs and requirements of the original video game.

 Movies are distributed to different markets around the world, viewed by a variety of audiences speaking various languages.
 While it is very expensive to shoot the entire movie in a different language to fit other markets, localization is a more efficient and cost-effective means to localize movies.

 There are two methods to localize movies and videos.
 One is by dubbing and the other is by adding subtitles.

 In dubbing, voice actors replace the original dialogue in other languages.
 Timing is critical in dubbing, as the new script should match movements and speech of each character in the movie.

 In localizing movies, the translator or localizer must fully understand the target audience’s cultural perception because ideas and objects have different meaning in different countries.
 They should understand the connotations of animals, food, gestures, and colors.
 It is important to choose the voice actors as well.
 Voice actors who are popular with the target audiences add more value and acceptance to localized movies.
 The most important thing is not to offend the target audiences and ensure compliance with censorship guidelines.

 Other Types of Localization

 Localization covers various types of written documents and multimedia materials.
 For global businesses, one of the most important elements to localize is the brand/product website.
 As you enter a different market with a different culture, language, consumers as well as socioeconomic and political conditions, you need to appear local and not stand out for being ”foreign.”
 You have to adapt your website to the local market.

 Other materials that need localization are mobile apps so you gain traction in other markets and more users.
-In much the same way, most software should be localized as well, to ensure that users would have an easy time following instructions, navigating and using the program.
+In much the same way, you should localize most software as well.
+This ensures that users have an easy time following instructions, navigating and using the program.

 Expert Assistance in Localization